Yeti MTe

 Intro

 It’s been almost four years since Yeti launched their first eMTB, the 160E, but today, the new MTe joins their electrified lineup.
 Designed as a light-assist eMTB that prioritizes a low weight and an intuitive ride over all-out power, Yeti is positioning the MTe as a Trail eMTB that’s meant to ride well first and foremost.
-But this bike is also the first one on the market with TQ’s new HPR60 drive system, so let’s get into all the details.
+But this bike is also the first one on the market with TQ’s new HPR60 drive system.
+We’ve spent the past 3 months riding the MTe, but before we get into our on-trail takeaways below, let’s get into the specs:

 The Frame